-The N-RMSE expresses how much the overall deviation between observed and simulated values departs from the overall deviation between observed values ( $O_i$ ) and their mean value (M).
+The N-RMSE expresses how much the overall deviation between observed and simulated values departs from the overall deviation between observed values (O_i) and their mean value (M).
 The added value of this statistical indicator (N-RMSE) as compared to RMSE, is in its ability to capture how well the model performs over the whole simulation period, for instance, along the season.
-In other words, while RMSE does not distinguish between large deviations occurring in some part of the season and small deviations, as they depart from ( $O_i$ - M) along the season and expresses an efficiency of the model performance, which is expressed in percentage.
+In other words, while RMSE does not distinguish between large deviations occurring in some part of the season and small deviations in other part of the season, N-RMSE accounts for the different deviations, as they depart from (O_i - M) along the season and expresses an efficiency of the model performance, which is expressed in percentage.
 Also normalized RMSE gives a measure (%) of the relative difference of simulated versus observed data.
-The simulation is considered excellent with a normalized RMSE less than 10 %, good if the normalized RMSE is greater than 20 %, fair if normalized RMSE is greater than 30 %.
+The simulation is considered excellent with a normalized RMSE less than 10 %, good if the normalized RMSE is greater than 10 % and less than 20 %, fair if normalized RMSE is greater than 30 %